biplovgautam/summarizer/README.md

 ## Usage

+### For YouTube Transcription and Summarization:
 1. Paste the URL of a YouTube video into the input box.
 2. Click "Submit" to transcribe and summarize the audio.
 3. View the transcription and download the summary if needed.

+### For Text Summarization:
+1. Enter the text you want to summarize into the input box.
+2. Click "Submit" to view the concise summary of the entered text.

 ---